 Frittata Recipe with All the Fixin’s

-A frittata is the Latin answer to our classic omelets: It is an open-faced omelet, about an inch high, with other ingredients mixed into the egg mixture rather than used as a filling.
-The batter is poured into a large skillet and placed on a stovetop, just a few minutes until the bottom is set, then baked a few minutes in a hot oven until just set.
+That is the Latin answer to our classic omelets: It is an open-faced omelet, about an inch high.
+Other ingredients mixed into the egg mixture, rather than used as a filling.
+The batter is poured into a large skillet and placed on a stovetop, just a few minutes until the bottom is set.
+Then it is baked a few minutes in a hot oven until just set.
 It is then cut into wedges.
-Frittatas are great fun as amazingly versatile: you can use any filling you like, they are ready in minutes, and can be served hot or at room temperature.
-Also, one serving of frittata will include just about one egg if served as a first course, 2 eggs if it is served in larger portions as a main course, making it a good choice for all of us watching their egg, protein and calorie intake.
+Frittatas are great fun and amazingly versatile: you can use any filling you like!
+They are ready in minutes and can be served hot or at room temperature.
+Also, one serving of frittata will include just about one egg if served as a first course, 2 eggs if it is served in larger portions as a main course, making it a good choice for all of us watching their egg, protein, and caloric intake.